joyrider3774/keyboard_mouse_emulator_picade/README.md

 KEYMOUSEMODEKEYTOPRESS6 = e.KEY_SPACE
 ```

 These are the extra keys that you can specify you need to specify one key to press on the picade / your keyboard / encoder and key that will be used in the application.
-For exmple `KEYMOUSEMODEKEYTOSEND4 = e.KEY_F5` and `KEYMOUSEMODEKEYTOPRESS4 = e.KEY_LEFTCTRL` mean that when i press the button attached to `LEFT_CTRL` on my encoder / keyboard that it won't register the key `LEFT_CTRL´ but `F5` instead.
+For exmple `KEYMOUSEMODEKEYTOSEND4 = e.KEY_F5` and `KEYMOUSEMODEKEYTOPRESS4 = e.KEY_LEFTCTRL` mean that when i press the button attached to `LEFT_CTRL` on my encoder / keyboard that it won't register the key `LEFT_CTRLÂ´ but `F5` instead.
 So i'm basically remapping my keys to something the application (scummvm) uses.

 to find out these values, use the number codes returned by [findoutkeycodes.py][findoutkeycodes.py] or the key names by looking at the output of [listdevices.py][listdevices.py] when running a ssh terminal.
 When using [findoutkeycodes.py][findoutkeycodes.py] you need to press a button you picade / keyboard / encoder while the script is running, it will then display a unique number for each key you pressed.
 Note each value down along with the key / button it belangs to.